 Electronic data includes:

-- Emails sent and received via my BT email service or my website outlook express service
+- Emails sent and received via my BT email service or my website outlook email service

 - Spreadsheets for accounts, records and client management are held on a password protected laptop

-- A proprietary email management system such as Mail Chimp is used for the purposes of sending Electronic newsletters, for notifying workshop attendees or emailing blog posts.
+- A proprietary email management system such as Mail Chimp or Mailerlite may be used for the purposes of sending emails either individual or groups as business updates or newsletters or for notifying workshop participants.